This post may contain affiliate links. Please read my disclosure for more info.

 Last Updated: August 2020

 Whether you’re just starting out on a Keto diet or you’re not quite convinced yet, starting this will help you lose weight no matter what your goals are.
 It’s not only good for weight loss, but there are multiple benefits to the Keto diet such as increased natural energy, lower blood pressure, and improved blood sugar levels.
 If you’re still in the fence, here is an amazing scientific publication for a more intense read.
 The great thing about Keto is that whether you are looking to lose 500 lbs or 5 lbs, the health benefits are a good enough reason to stick with this lifestyle choice.
-If you are wondering how to start or what a Keto diet is, definitely check out my How to Start a Keto Lifestyle: No Fluff Guide.
+If you are wondering how to start or what a Keto diet is, definitely check out this How to Start a Keto Lifestyle: No Fluff Guide.
 With the Keto diet, you need a few pantry staples to keep you going.

 Down below is a list of items I’ve compiled to keep you going on your weight loss journey.
 These are ingredients that every Keto-er should have in their pantry besides the obvious meat, cheese, eggs, green veggies, and berries.
 These ingredients will also be essential to surviving parties and holidays.
 Leave a comment below if you have any to add to this list!